SPDX-License-Identifier: GPL-2.0-or-later

 from cobbler.items.distro import Distro

-from cobbler.items.profile import Profile
+from cobbler.items.system import System

 MANAGER = None